Our Team

 Dr Susie Davies

 Susie Davies is a GP with a special interest in adolescent mental health.
 She is the founder of PAPAYA and is passionate about improving mental health outcomes for today's adolescents.
 She founded PAPAYA six years ago when she began recognizing the link between technology use and poor mental health in students.
-She is the author of the forthcoming book The Healthy Selfie: How to Like Yourself in the Digital Age.
+She is the author of The Healthy Selfie: How to Like Yourself in the Digital Age.

 Dr. Davies is available to give KS2 and KS3 workshops and parent talks, as well as for interviews and podcasts.